Pratz1994/Pratz1994/README.md

 - Used AJAX calls (inside Js components) to communicate with controllers with help of get and post method.
 Inorder to send data to sql, I have used Entity Framework to autogenerate my model classes and edmx diagram.

-# About the files in the projects
+# About the files in the project

 - I have my views and scripts inside View folder.